 Clear aligners are an orthodontic treatment used to straighten your teeth and align your smile.
 They are removable custom-made clear plastic trays that fit snugly over your teeth and apply pressure to gradually move your teeth into the desired position.

-Generally, you are required to check in with an orthodontist and switch aligners every 2 weeks to continue your treatment.
+Generally, you need to check in with an orthodontist and switch aligners every two weeks to continue your treatment.

 PlusDent is a hybrid system of both in-person and remote monitoring.

 Your first consultation is with a dentist registered with the General Dental Council (GDC).
 Then, once you begin treatment, all monitoring is done remotely via the PlusDent app.
-This is in contrast to better-known brands like Invisalign, where your treatment is fully supervised in-person throughout.
+This is in contrast to better-known brands like Invisalign, with fully supervised in-person treatments.

 PlusDent aligners work similarly to other clear aligner brands in the UK.
 But we will discuss the treatment process step by step so you know exactly what to expect.